 Evidently searching first to justify their inextricable failure, they made use of the emotion and shock caused by the coup d'etat in order to stifle the attempt by some proletarians (in Chile and elsewhere) to draw lessons from these events.
 Instead of showing what the UP did and what it could not do, these leftists revived the same old politics, giving it a left wing tinge.
 The photo of Allende grasping an automatic weapon during the coup became the symbol of left wing democracy, finally resolved to fight effectively against fascism.
-The ballot is OK, but it's not enough: guns are also necessary- that's the lesson the Left draws from Chile, The death of Allende himself, sufficient "physical" proof of the failure of democracy, is disguised as proof of his will to struggle.
+The ballot is OK, but it's not enough: guns are also necessary- that's the lesson the Left draws from As the leftists always tell us Popular Fronts are also products of working class struggle, but of a struggle which remains within the framework of capitalism and pushes Capital to modernise itself.
+After 1970, the Unidad Popular gave itself as a goal the revitalising of Chilean national Capital (which the PDC had not known how to protect during the sixties), while integrating the workers.
+In the end the Chilean proletariat was defeated three times over.
+Firstly by dropping their economic struggles to array themselves under the banner of the forces of the Left, accepting the new state because it was supported by the "workers" organisations.
+Allende responded in 1971 to this question: